Accepting family estrangement is the hardest during the holidays. Perhaps you are dealing with family issues that are getting you down.

 7. Make your own family memories

-There are many other things you can do to get through the holidays, but I found these things most helpful.
+There are many other things you can do when spending Christmas away from family, but I found these things most helpful.
 My prayers go out to you and those you love.